-COUR COURSE OUTCOMES Up on s Up on successful completion of the course, the student will be able to: CO1 Acquire a fundamental understanding of the CRM and Salesforce tools necessary to K3 effectively generate useful applications on the Salesforce platform to support the customer requirements.
+COURSE OUTCOMES Up on s Cognitive Level CO1 Acquire a fundamental understanding of the CRM and Salesforce tools necessary to K3 effectively generate useful applications on the Salesforce platform to support the customer requirements.
 CO2 Gain experience in using the Salesforce tools and techniques of CRM to complete K3 projects focused on obtaining actionable insights from complex data.
 CO3 Dive deeply into a Salesforce Developer practice to fully prepare to use knowledge K3 gained in the course to add significant value in a professional setting.